LincolnKermit/LincolnKermit/README.md

 💻 Exploring **C++** and **Swift**.

-💞️ Looking to collaborate on **OSINT projects** and create useful tools such as bypassers.
+💞️ Looking to collaborate on **OSINT projects** and create useful tools.

 🪐 Founder of [The North Republic Team](https://thenorthrepublic.com/@lincolnkermit).